 - Everyone is different.
 For me, I like to strike a balance between both.
 I can’t do extremes.
-I try to make the bulk of my diet vegetables, and I like to have a protein at every meal.
+I try to make the bulk of my diet vegetables, and I like to have a protein at every meal, which usually is of animal origin.
 Vegan diets can provide enough protein, but I personally feel best when I have a moderate amount of animal protein in my diet.
 I eat grains, so I’m not strictly paleo.
 I see the health benefits and claims of both, but have also seen downfalls of both.

 Do you track, weigh, or measure your food at all?

 - No. Okay, I “track” in the sense that I like to track how many servings of veggies I can get in a day, to make sure I’m getting a source of protein at each meal, and to keep tabs on the amount of sugar/sweets I’ve had during the week.
+But, BUT — I DON’T BEAT MYSELF UP if I don’t “reach” a certain amount.
+It’s really a more inuitive approach.
 I don’t count calories.
 Though I am aware of the amount I eat – I think that comes naturally when you work in the field 😉 – I don’t have a goal that I must hit or stay under.
 The only things I measure for are if I’m making oatmeal or some type of baked good or recipe.
 I don’t measure in terms of “I need to have 6 oz of protein at this meal”.